Best Free VIN Check Sites – Accurate & Fast VIN Lookup

 Since VINs became a part of the Code of Regulation in 1981, all vehicles manufactured must be assigned a 17-digit VIN to be roadworthy and valid.

-However, before 1981, some vehicles had a VIN of just 14 digits.
-Those vehicles are termed older vehicles, and in this modern era, they will not decode properly with search systems since they don’t fit the 17-digit VIN standard.
+However, before 1981, some vehicles had VINs of only 14 digits.
+Those vehicles are considered older, and in this modern era, they will not decode properly with search systems because they don’t meet the 17-digit VIN standard.

 Can 2 vehicles have the same VIN?

 VINs are unique codes assigned to a particular vehicle manufactured.
-The 17-digit code assigned to it is completely different from others.
-It is the code that differentiates the vehicle from other vehicles.
+The 17-digit code assigned to it is completely different from the others.
+It is the code that distinguishes the vehicle from others.

 Does VIN expire?